Skip to main content

 • Deliver evidence-based primary care and health promotion for individuals and families across the lifespan, applying theory to practice while ensuring quality and continuity of care.

-• Demonstrate leadership and advocacy to influence positive change within the evolving healthcare environment at local, regional, and national levels.
+• Demonstrate leadership and advocacy to influence positive change within the evolving health care environment at local, regional, and national levels.

 • Foster a culture of continuous learning, innovation, and professional adaptability to support the advancement of nursing practice.

-Program Length
+Emphasis Length

 Mode